 We also liked the seafood platter for two at Gusto with a glass of wine and were delighted at how well the squid, mussels and fish were cooked.
 The oysters were fresh – perfect with our wine – and we loved mopping up the creamy mussel sauce with our bread.

 If you're considering a day trip from New Plymouth, Ōpunake Beach is gorgeous and their fish and chips are the best I've had since I was a kid.
 The fish is fresher than fresh, the batter light and tasty, and the chips crinkle cut for even more old-school golden goodness.

 If you don't feel like a pastry from Le Petit Paris, try the incredibly popular doughnuts from The Public Catering Co. on Queen Street in the buzzing west end precinct.
 There are usually five flavours to choose from, all loaded with different fillings, as well as plenty of other sweet and savoury treats.
 You could even just roll out of there right into your evening, too.

 Right next door to The Public Catering Co. is wood-fired pizza and beer in a courtyard adorned with fairy lights and hanging plants, compliments of Ms White Pizza and Beer Garden.

-We did, however, make it to Social Kitchen and were blown away by our meal and, in fact, the whole experience.
+At Social Kitchen we were blown away by our meal and, in fact, the whole experience.
 It's fabulous, modern and cosy with excellent food.
-If you like a bit of spice, do try the fire cracker chicken.
-We're still thinking about it weeks later . . .
+If you like a bit of spice, do try the firecracker chicken.
+We're still thinking about it weeks later...